0x90nz/brainfork/README.md

 ## Machine State
 The brainfork machine state is quite minimal.
 It has 512 "words" of memory, with each "word" being a JavaScript `Number`.
 It also has an instruction pointer, which simply points to which line is to be processed, and a general purpose pointer.

+### Word Size
+It is worth noting that because of the use of `Number`, the values at any location in memory _can_ exceed 255.
+This will break compatibility with some code generators for [_that_](https://en.wikipedia.org/wiki/Brainfuck) language, because they expect memory locations to behave as 8bit integers.
+One code generator I've had luck with is [this one](https://andrew.hedges.name/experiments/brainf_cker/) from Andrew Hedges.

 ### The Pointer
 The pointer is used when an instruction has less arguments than it needs.
 For instance the `=` instruction takes two arguments, a memory location and a value.
 When you write `= 10`, the interpreter creates a list of arguments provided to it, in this case `[0]`.
 Because this is one less than the arguments needed, it adds the pointer into the arguments, resulting in `[0, 10]`.
 This makes it as if you had written `= 0, 10`.